 As of this writing, COVID-19 infections appear to be on the decline in Michigan—some welcome good news after months of stress and worry over this novel infection.
 And while the decline in cases is a positive development, it is not reasonable to expect that everything will just go back to normal (or that we will not experience another wave of infections).
-Instead, this is a good opportunity to take stock of what we’ve learned, and to put a plan into action in case some future emergency should arise.
+Instead, this is a good opportunity to take stock of what we’ve learned, and to ensure your estate plan is updated in case some future emergency should arise.

 That emergency could take the form of another wave of infections, as many medical experts predict, or some other unforeseen calamity.
 We may not know exactly what is coming around the bend, or when it will happen.
 But COVID-19 has taught us a few things, and we can use that hard-won knowledge to protect ourselves and our families.

 Do You Have a Power of Attorney or Patient Advocate Designation?

 On some level, we’ve always been aware of that: people have strokes or are involved in serious car accidents.
 But somehow, we never think it will happen to us—or that if it will, it won’t be until we are older.

 COVID-19 has shown us that someone can be perfectly healthy one day and unresponsive on a ventilator two weeks later.
 And while older people were most heavily infected initially, there has been an uptick in the number of younger people who are becoming ill.
 If it were you in that hospital bed, who could pay your bills and manage your finances for you?
 More importantly, who could make medical decisions on your behalf if you weren’t in a position to make them for yourself?